developer-zebra/developer-zebra-site/src/ppc/1-0/guide/about/index.md

 * Web portal - Part of Zebra DNA Visibility Console, which provides a centralized dashboard for monitoring battery status information, sends notifications and generates reports.

 The PPC client software registers the device with the on-premise PPC server and reports battery information based on preset configurations such as frequency of reporting and event triggers including new battery inserted, battery low and device power-off.
 The state of battery health is monitored continuously, with multiple electrical and historical characteristics used to determine each battery’s health relative to a new battery.
 As battery life diminishes over time, custom messages can be triggered based on pre-determined thresholds to notify users of required actions.

-## New in PPC 2.0
-* New Zebra DNA Visibility Console (ZDVC) server 2.0 support with updated server URL root path.
-* Support added for Server Auth Name and Password in:
-  * PPC Client
-  * PPC Plug-in

 ##Device Requirements
 This section provides the device requirements.